Chromoprotein/Wardrobe-App-Full-Stack/README.md

 * let the user exclude some categories e.g. no outerwear for a summer outfit

-- toggle big/small images of clothes
+- toggle big/small images of clothes'

+- hero image loading problem

 - update the placeholder images